 use this time open doors, explore, and truly define your why.

 Entrepreneurship in practice and as a major empowers college students and young entrepreneurs.
-It helps you thrive in a competitive job market, and
+It helps you thrive in a competitive job market, and prepare to build out your dream now and tomorrow.

 Competitive job market?
 Yes.
 It affects you too.